launchbadge/sqlx/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: I have a feature request for SQLx
-about: Suggest an idea for this project
+about: Create a feature-request issue.
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---